Moulirichards/CRM-database/README.md

 A modern, full-stack CRM application built with React, TypeScript, Node.js, and Express.
 Features role-based access control, lead management, opportunity tracking, and real-time dashboard analytics.

+note: if the  demo login details are not working try view demo button to see manager portal

 ## 🚀 Features

 ### ✅ **Authentication & Authorization**